jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/0_introduction/10_introduction.md

 +++
+title = "Introduction"
-title = "What is Chaos Engineering?" chapter = false weight = 10
+chapter = false
+weight = 10
 +++

 First, let's take a step back and start with it's definition.

-#### Definition:
+#### Definition

 {{% notice info %}}
 "Thoughtful, planned experiments designed to reveal weakness in our systems."
 {{% /notice %}}

 But we can break this down a bit more.